A church assessment answers the key question ‘how is your church doing?’

 A church assessment can be an intimidating thing; we may be forced to face up to reality, and the findings might ask some demanding questions not only of the ministry but of ourselves!
 Yet growth and improvement only come when we take stock of how things really are.
 There are four stages of a review cycle – planning, doing, reviewing and improving.
 If we fail to review, we fail to improve – and we will miss out on opportunities of growth.

 Another strength of a robust review process is that other opinions and perspectives can say, or see, the things we can’t or won’t.
 Regular review, conducted with a team or a consultant, will unveil clear steps to be taken that can take the church to a new level.
-As an example of how a church assessment can help bring clarity, you can download a Sample Church Health Assessment report here.
+As an example of how a church assessment can help bring clarity, you can download a Strategic Plan, which includes an example Church Health Assessment here.

 Failure to thoroughly or consistently review aspects of the church will have a negative impact on the organisation in multiple ways.
 In contrast, when a church embraces an intentional review process there are a number of benefits: